hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 }
 ```

-Proof of Transfer(PoT) is a blockchain consensus mechanism where participants prove ownership of assets outside the blockchain, such as tokens or coins from another network, and transfer them to the target blockchain as a means of validating and securing transactions without relying solely on computational work or stake ownership.
+**Proof of Transfer(PoT)** is a blockchain consensus mechanism where participants prove ownership of assets outside the blockchain from another network and transfer them to the target blockchain to validate and secure transactions without relying solely on computational work or stake ownership.

 Get any transaction, including a key registration operation: